 But we were smitten by Tim Wildman’s Astrobunny Pèt-Nat, a fun and complex, extremely well crafted, ancestral method fizz.
 No unnecessary or misplaced funkiness: just an explosion of flavour and texture.

 Bold and expressive are also words one could use to describe our favourite rosés.
 Darker shades of pink are again taking centre stage, as shown in the DWWA Platinum winner Classica Gran Reserva Rosado 2009 from Hacienda López De Haro (available 12 September) and Château Thieuley’s Clairet.
 This is the style ‘claret’ took its name from; the deeply coloured rosé from Bordeaux lost the spotlight to its red counterpart but it definitely deserves a comeback.

 Had we anticipated the heatwave that hit the UK in mid-July we would have issued a warning to stock up on The Wine Society’s Fino, which recently won a Silver distinction at this year’s Decanter World Wine Awards.
 At just £6.95 for a full bottle, it delivers all the saline freshness, briny deliciousness and apple peel crunch that makes a glass of Fino what it should be: a pure and simple pleasure.
 Perfect, as any Andalucian will tell you, as a restorative glass when the thermometer hits 40℃.

 Tio Pepe’s 2022 bottling is another outstanding option which all fridge doors should make space for.
 Beyond Jerez, Domaine de Rancy’s Ambré was a surprise: 20 years in bottle and still retaining such pure fruit and acid drive.
 Simply delicious.

-Looking to expand your wine horizons, or after great gift ideas?
+Looking to expand your wine horizons?

 The Wine Society: top wines to try